 - Guns Akimbo

-- Healing Factor: As of Heart of the Swarm, they'll be able to regenerate out of combat.
+- Healing Factor: As of Heart of the Swarm, their combat drugs make them regenerate out of combat.

 - Hit-and-Run Tactics: The only effective way to use Reapers is this way, quickly jumping cliffs, harassing the enemy's mineral line, then getting the hell out of dodge once they draw attention (being rather poor at head-on fights).
 Rinse and repeat.

 - Jet Pack: What lets them move so fast for infantry and hop ledges at will.

 - Secondary Fire: Chucks explosive charges when attacking buildings, at least until the ability was removed in Heart of the Swarm.